NCAA women's ice hockey tournament: Result by school and year

+The No. 1 overall seed in the tournament is shown with a single underline.

 Broadcasting

 In February 2017, the NCAA announced that it had reached a four-year deal with Big Ten Network to televise the Women's national championship game beginning in 2017, and the Frozen Four semi-finals beginning in 2018.

 In 2021, ESPN announced that it had acquired the rights under a multi-year deal, with ESPNU to air one semi-final and the national championship annually.
 The other semi-final will be carried via streaming.